- The Contemplative Rosary with St. John Paul II and St. Teresa of Avila

 - Discover a beautiful, refreshing way to approach the rosary

-You know that in an Apostolic Letter in 2002, Pope John Paul II added five Luminous Mysteries.
-Did you know that in that same Letter he also called for a new way of praying the Rosary?
+You know that in an Apostolic Letter in 2002, Pope John Paul II added five Luminous Mysteries to the holy rosary, but did you know that in that same Letter, he called for a new way of praying the Rosary?

-St. John Paul II’s new way of praying the Rosary was based on the teachings of St. Theresa of Avila and has become known as the Contemplative Rosary because it more perfectly unites vocal prayer and meditation, transforming the prayers of the Rosary into a contemplative meeting with God.
+Pope St. John Paul II’s new way of praying the Rosary was based on the teachings of St. Theresa of Avila and has become known as the Contemplative Rosary, because it more perfectly unites vocal prayer and meditation, transforming the prayers of the Rosary into a contemplative meeting with God.

 Did you know about these changes?
 Have you tried them?

-Here are his additions to the texts and prayers — additions small and large — that, as John Paul intended, unite the Rosary more closely to the official liturgical prayers of the Church as well as to Scripture.
+Here are his additions to the texts and prayers that, as Pope St. John Paul II intended, unite the Rosary more closely to the official liturgical prayers of the Church as well as to Scripture.

 Here are also scores of full-color images for your contemplation that anchor your attention in each Mystery and transform your Rosary from a hasty, habitual recitation into a profound speaking to God and a keen listening to Him.

-Following the wise advice of St. Theresa of Avila and the new method proposed by St. John Paul, you’ll find here for each mystery:
+Following the wise advice of St. Theresa of Avila and the new method proposed by Pope St. John Paul II, you’ll find here for each mystery:

 • A lovely, full-color classical painting depicting the events in the Mystery, for help in your contemplation